 What does a positive TB skin test mean? — The TB skin test indicates that TB bacteria are in the body.
 It cannot determine if a person has active TB disease or LTBI.
 Further testing is needed to determine if the person has active or LTBI.
 People who have active TB usually have symptoms, such as a cough (usually persisting for several weeks), fevers, night sweats, and/or unexplained weight loss.
 (See 'Further testing' below.)

 Skin testing after a positive test in the past — Anyone who has had a positive reaction to the TB skin test in the past will usually have a positive reaction in the future.
 Even after taking medication to treat TB, the reaction to the skin test will remain positive.
 Therefore, anyone who has a positive skin test does not need to have skin testing again.
 Repeat testing can rarely cause a large and painful skin reaction at the injection site.

 BCG vaccine — A TB vaccine called Bacillus Calmette-Guerin (BCG) is given in many countries to prevent infection with TB.
 It usually is given to infants, although it may be given again at other times.
-BCG offers protection against TB in children, but typically does not offer continuing protection until adulthood.
+BCG offers protection against TB in children, but typically does not offer continuing protection.
 BCG is not routinely used to prevent TB in the United States.